European shares weighed down by IAG and Restaurant Group

 "Companies that disappoint are being punished disproportionately while those that surprise on the positive side shoot up, indicating that markets are nervous and have little patience with underperformance," he added.

-The pan-European FTSEurofirst 300, which hit a three-month high last week, fell 2.2 percent.
-It has fallen 2.1 percent this week, its biggest weekly loss since mid-February.
+The pan-European FTSEurofirst 300, which hit a three-month high last week, was down 1.3 percent by 1206 GMT.
+It has fallen more than 1 percent this week and remained on track to record its biggest weekly loss in one month.

 Today's European research round-up